-On the other hand, data may be corrupted by noise.
-In \cite{lounici2014high} Lounici, motivated by applications in climate change, gene expression and cosmology, tackled the covariance estimation problem under the so-called missing observations model in which we "miss" each entry of the sampled vector with probability $p$.
-We highlight that the missing observations model is a standard notion in the literature that goes beyond the covariance estimation setting, see \cite{elsener2019sparse,loh2011high} and the references therein.
-The goal of this work is to design an estimator that achieves simultaneously the following properties: \begin{itemize} \item \textbf{Missing Observations:} We allow the data to present missing observations and heavy tails.
+The goal of this work is to design an estimator that simultaneously achieves the following properties: \begin{itemize} \item \textbf{Missing Observations:} We allow the data to have missing observations and heavy tails.
 We construct an estimator with minimax optimal convergence rate without assuming any knowledge of $p$.
-Remarkably, we show that dependence on $p$ is universal in the sense that it does not depend on the distribution of the data.
+Remarkably, we show that dependence on $p$ is universal, meaning that it does not depend on the distribution of the data.

 \item \textbf{Dimension-Free:} The convergence rate scales with the effective rank $\mathbf{r}(\Sigma)$ rather than the dimension $d$,

 This is an important aspect in high dimensional settings when the dimension $d$ is at least the sample size $N$.